scpyork/GladAlert/README.md

 These files are converted into geojson files -it does not matter if these are available since the preformatted Trase ones cause issues, and placed in the `processed` folder of your shapefile directory.

 Processed files are then read, and turned into masks fitting the GLAD alert tiles.

 ## Todo
+write properties files